stated-tech/Grants-Program/applications/application-template.md

 Which leads to a lack of engagement from contributors, and billion dollars economies managed by arbitrage bots.

-We want to fix these issues by leveraging engagement through the whole proposal making process to make it more human and comprehensible.
+We want to fix these issues by leveraging engagement through the whole proposal making process to make it more human and ultimately more comprehensible.
+We want to unlock governance onboarding from whatever web2 platform and put it directly on-chain by using any text environment (Discord, Telegram, Element, GoogleDocs, etc) to interact with the blockchain.
+This way, we will show the power of graph queries to CRUD data from any API directly from/to the blockchain.

 ## Team :busts_in_silhouette: